sauveerk/projects/AWS-Route53-Resolvers.md

 ![alt text](image-18.png)

-- Now we have a standard DNS name for our on-prem-instance and it can be resolved.
+- Now, we have a standard DNS name for our on-prem-instance and it can be resolved.

 ![alt text](image-20.png)